 Ending a marriage is never easy.
 In addition to the emotional distress, families dealing with separation face tough legal battles.

-Hiring a divorce attorney who can assist with property division and child custody is the surest way to achieve the best possible outcome.
+A divorce lawyer can assist with property division, child custody, and more.
+This is the surest way to achieve the best possible outcome.

-Why do so many families in Ogden, UT, and Layton turn to Froerer & Miles when facing these family law matters?
+Learn why so many families in Ogden and Layton, UT, turn to Froerer & Miles when facing these family law matters...

 Meet Bob Froerer